moclam1905/PexelsSample/docs/architecture.md

 The application architecture is centered around the MVVM pattern.
 The UI (View) is built with Jetpack Compose Composables, observing data and state exposed by ViewModels.
 ViewModels interact with Repositories to fetch and manage data from the Pexels API and a local Room database cache.
 User interactions trigger actions in the ViewModel, which updates its state and potentially fetches new data via the Repository.
 The Repository layer abstracts data source logic.
 Kotlin Coroutines and Flow are used for asynchronous operations and reactive data streams.
 Hilt manages dependencies.

-The primary user interaction flow:
+The primary user interaction flow involves:

-1. User inputs a search query or views curated photos.
+1.  **User launches the app and is presented with the `HomeScreen` displaying trending/curated photos.**
+2.  **User can scroll infinitely to load more trending photos or trigger a manual refresh.**
+3. User can tap a trending photo to navigate to the `ImageDetailScreen`.
+4. User can initiate a search (e.g., via a search icon/bar on `HomeScreen` or by navigating to a dedicated search screen).
-2. The Composable UI (View) sends this action to the `SearchViewModel`.
+5. If searching, the Composable UI (View) sends this action to the `SearchViewModel`.
-3. The `SearchViewModel` requests data from the `ImageRepository`.
+6. The `SearchViewModel` requests data from the `ImageRepository`.
-4. The `ImageRepository` fetches image data from the Pexels API (and caches/retrieves metadata via Room).
+7. The `ImageRepository` fetches image data from the Pexels API (Search endpoint).
-5. The `SearchViewModel` updates its state (e.g., list of photos, loading/error status) exposed via `StateFlow`.
+8. The `SearchViewModel` updates its state (e.g., list of photos, loading/error status) exposed via `StateFlow`.
-6. The UI recomposes to display the images or state changes.
+9. The UI recomposes to display the search results.
-7. User can tap an image to navigate to a detail view.
+10. User can tap an image from search results to navigate to a detail view.

 <!-- end list -->